Automattic/wp-api-console/README.md

 # WordPress.com API Console v3

-This is a WIP rewrite in React of [https://github.com/Automattic/rest-api-console2](the WordPress.com API Console).
+This is a WIP rewrite in React of [the WordPress.com API Console](https://github.com/Automattic/rest-api-console2).

 ## Development